 Escaping your comfort zone should be a lifelong ambition

-The prospect of solo travel in my early twenties was daunting, but I did it anyway.
+The prospect of solo travel in my early 20s was daunting, but I did it anyway.
 Sky-diving was emphatically not on my to-do list, but after a (drunken) pact, I still threw myself out of a plane.
-On that first trip I put trust in strangers and flung myself into unpredictable situations with a gusto and naivety that only carefree youngsters can; I leaned in to the thrill of saying yes more and reaped the benefits.
-Yet the older you get, the harder it can be to ignore the ‘what ifs’ in the back of your mind.
+On that first trip, I put trust in strangers and flung myself into unpredictable situations with a gusto and naivety that only carefree youngsters can; I leaned into the thrill of saying yes more and reaped the benefits.
+Yet the older you get, the harder it can be to ignore the “what ifs” in the back of your mind.
 It’s easier to settle into routine and cling to creature comforts, which is why, even after countless travel experiences, taking risks only gets harder for me.

 I let fear get the better of me while learning to surf in Nicaragua.
 I’m no water baby, and the strong Pacific waves were alarmingly large.
 As I entered the ocean a huge wave loomed up ahead and, in a panic, I couldn’t decide whether to lift the board or push it beneath the surface to clear it… too late.
 My board rushed up to my face and – smack!
 I flipped backwards, the tide dragging me to the shore in a tangle of safety cord and bloody foam.
 My mistake?
 Not embracing the challenge with the enthusiasm of my younger self.
 I learned that hesitation can hurt – a lot – and the only way to increase confidence in the face of the unknown is to square up to what scares you more often.